 Beyond the formal training, there are several other opportunities for NanoDTC students to engage in science communication activities and training.
 Recent examples include the Nano Ambassadors Programme, science improv, artist-scientist engagement activities (which resulted in outputs such as NanoVignettes and Graphic Science, and participation in science festivals (e.g. our exhibit ‘Mind the (nano) Gap’ at the Royal Society Summer Science Exhibition in 2018.
 See here for more information about our outreach activities.

-Our Nano Ambassadors are available for visits to schools and universities (or online talks/discussions), to inform and enthuse students about nanotechnology and its prospects.
-In-person visits are typically 1-2 hours long and can include accessible talks about latest research in nanoscience, as well as a discussion and practical advice about careers in nanoscience.
-Please contact us if you are interested in these.
+Our Nano Ambassadors are available for visits to universities (or online talks/discussions) to inform and enthuse undergraduate students about nanotechnology and its prospects.
+In-person visits are typically 1-2 hours long and can include accessible talks about cutting-edge research in nanoscience, as well as a discussion and practical advice about research careers in nanoscience.
+Please contact us if you are interested in hosting a talk.

-Many of our current science communication activities are coordinated / led by Dr. James Dolan who is a Science Communication Junior Research Fellow at Kings College Cambridge and NanoDTC alumnus from c2012.
+Many of our current science communication activities are coordinated by Dr James Dolan, MRes Co-Director and Science Communication Junior Research Fellow at King’s College, Cambridge.

 Mind the (nano) Gap was NanoDTC’s exhibit at the 2018 Royal Society Summer Science Exhibition.
 One of 22 exhibits selected for the event, it focused on detection of bio-molecules from their unique signatures as they interact with nanoscale gaps.
 In healthcare it is critical to be able to measure traces of molecules with great accuracy – to diagnose or monitor the progression of diseases, check for allergens in food, or for drug testing.
 Visitors found out about the biosensors of the future that use nanoscale techniques to detect molecules in extremely small quantities.
 Lots more info and interactive activities are available at http://nanogap.nandtc.cam.ac.uk